postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-overview.md

 ---

 Stay on top of your API deployments in Postman by connecting to an API gateway.
-Postman integrates with popular API gateways, including [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+Postman integrates with popular API gateways, including [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/).
 Once connected to an API gateway, you can view your API deployment status and history from within Postman.

 ## Contents